Slavster/Mementiq/replit.md

 ## Overview

-CreativeEdge is a professional video editing services website built as a modern full-stack web application.
+Mementiq is a professional video editing services website built as a modern full-stack web application.
 The application serves as a landing page and lead generation platform for video editing services, featuring a subscription-based pricing model with email capture functionality.

 ## System Architecture